i998/PPM_to_USB_Joystick_STM32/README.md

 # PPM_to_USB_Joystick_STM32

-An adapter to  convert PPM RC signal to a Joystick - so it can be recognised by simulators (FMS, RCPhoenix etc.)
+An adapter to  convert PPM RC signal to a Joystick - so it can be recognised by simulators (FMS, RCPhoenix etc.) A median filter shall reduce effect of potential jitter/outlier values for RC channels.
+5-point median filtering is used.

 Based on the following: